Aerial view of McCausland during Summer, August 2020

 science

-» Develop critical-thinking and reasoning skills to apply to everyday life
+» Develop critical-thinking and reasoning skills that can be applied to real-world situations.

-» Nurture joy in discovery and an appreciation and respect for the beauty, complexity, and interrelatedness of the world
+» Nurture joy in discovery and an appreciation and respect for the beauty, complexity, and interconnectedness of the natural world.

-» Gain understanding through research and science vocabulary
+» Strengthen understanding through research and the development of science-specific vocabulary.

 Lower School girls in science class